AbdulSyed05/style-street/README.md

 - Subscription Services: Introduce subscription-based services or product bundles, providing customers with recurring deliveries and discounts, promoting customer loyalty and repeat purchases.

-## Technologies Used
-List of technologies used for your project
 ## Testing
 Important part of your README!!!